 - Identify 3 challenges and 3 opportunities for tree management in your community.

-- Explored VT Urban & Community Forestry resources and documents.
+- Explore VT Urban & Community Forestry resources and documents.

 - Identify strategies and next steps in your municipality’s tree management.